 - (1) Banks deem that debtors are unable to repay fully according to the credit obligations, without consideration on payment that may receive from collateral.
-The following events constitute the debtor is unlikely to pay: - (1.1) Banks stop accrue interests of debtor - (1.2) Banks write-off or sets additional provisions as it deems that debtor is unable to repay or credit quality of debtor significantly deteriorates - (1.3) Banks have sold the credit obligation at a material credit-related economic loss.

-- (1.4) Banks consent to a debt restructuring by material forgiveness or postponing principal, interest or fees as it deems that financial condition of debtor deteriorates - (1.5) Banks have filed litigation against debtor - (1.6) Debtor has filed for protection under Bankruptcy law or other creditors have file bankruptcy against debtor, therefore delaying debt repayment to banks or - (2) Debtor has more than 90 day past due (principal or interest), or debtor is classified as substandard or lower according to the Notification of the Bank of Thailand Re: Criteria for Assets Classification and Provision of Commercial Bank.
+The following events constitute the debtor is unlikely to pay: - (1.1) Banks stop accrue interests of debtor - (1.2) Banks write-off or sets additional provisions as it deems that debtor is unable to repay or credit quality of debtor significantly deteriorates - (1.3) Banks have sold the credit obligation at a material credit-related economic loss. - (1.4) Banks consent to a debt restructuring by material forgiveness or postponing principal, interest or fees as it deems that financial condition of debtor deteriorates - (1.5) Banks have filed litigation against debtor - (1.6) Debtor has filed for protection under Bankruptcy law or other creditors have file bankruptcy against debtor, therefore delaying debt repayment to banks or - (2) Debtor has more than 90-day past due (principal or interest), or debtor is classified as substandard or lower according to the Notification of the Bank of Thailand Re: Criteria for Assets Classification and Provision of Commercial Bank.
 TISCO Bank has prudently managed non-performing loans (NPLs) with effective risk management tools and stringent practice of loan collection, debt restructuring and write-off process.
-TISCO Bank has applied Collective Approach for loan loss provisioning to the car hire-purchase portfolio.
-The loan loss reserve was derived from the best estimate of expected credit losses from the portfolio over the next 12 months, based historical loss data incorporating with adjustment for the forecasted economic condition.
-Loan loss reserve of TISCO Bank consists of specific reserve for classified loan and general reserve reflecting the prudent provisioning policy to mitigate potential risk.
+Since January 1, 2020, TISCO Group has started using the Expected Credit Loss framework in place of provision impairment loss method according to the new Thai Financial Reporting Standard No. 9 (TFRS 9) which has different loan classification and impairment model, taking into account the potential credit loss and additional risks from forward looking macroeconomic factors (Forward Looking Model), reflecting the prudent provisioning policy to mitigate potential risk.